lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 To make use of a fully automated build process on GitHub Pages for more advanced and individual requirements you will need TravisCI.
 TravisCI is an online application that is capable of automatically building software.
 Please refer to the [official documentation](https://docs.travis-ci.com/user/for-beginners/) for more general information about TravisCI and build processes.
+For a very basic blog without any customization you maybe won't need to use TravisCI.

 On [this](https://docs.travis-ci.com/user/tutorial) site you will find the necessary steps to link TravisCI to your GitHub account.
-Please follow the instructions to the second point.
+Please follow the instructions up to the second point.
+We will come back to it later.

 ## Source Code Editor or IDE
 You may want to work with a source code editor or IDE with syntax highlighting and other helpful features.